HULK SMASH PUNY SELF DEMONSTRATING VERSION!!!

-Vitriolic Best Buds: Although his friendships with other Marvel heroes comes and goes depending on whose blaming who for what at that point in time, this is as tolerant as he gets with anyone he views as a friend.
-Basically if isn't threatening to smash you or isn't smashing you currently, consider yourself this.
+- Vitriolic Best Buds: Although his friendships with other Marvel heroes comes and goes depending on whose blaming who for what at that point in time, this is as tolerant as he gets with anyone he views as a friend.
+Rick Jones and Betty Ross/Banner are about the only exceptions.

-Water Source Tampering: One of the annuals focussed on the Leader trying to turn all of Earth into Gamma beings.
+- Water Source Tampering: One of the annuals focused on the Leader trying to turn all of Earth into Gamma beings.

-Would Hit a Girl: Your gender doesn't matter to the Hulk.
-If you're posing yourself as an opponent or if you piss him off, you'll get what's coming to you.
+- Would Hit a Girl: Your gender doesn't matter to the Hulk.
+If you're presenting yourself as an opponent or if you piss him off, you'll get what's coming to you.
 Just ask Vapor, Moonstone, Mercy, or Animus!
 There are times when even She-Hulk has found out the hard way.

 - Subverted against Selene.
 The Black Queen offered him to join the Hellfire Club in her service.
 And even though the Hulk could have just smacked her away (a supremely powerful immortal like Selene wouldn't have suffered much), after a brief battle, he just pulled a mix of Shameful Strip and Defeat by Modesty by removing her cape to turn the offer down.

 - Writer on Board: Peter David's divorce led to him killing off Betty Banner.
 This however, led to one of the best depictions of grief ever seen in comics, the issue following her death encompassed an entire year-and-change of Bruce's depression as told to Peter Parker by a forty-year-old Rick Jones.